gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 #### SSH Agent Forwarding Risks

 SSH Agent forwarding introduces an inherent risk.
-When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with root permissions over the remote user.
-It should not be possible to export any sensitive data from a user's forwarded Key Agent.
-This criteria constrains some potential options, such as providing the user's raw private key via the `identity@goteleport.com` extension.
+When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions eqaul to or above the remote user.
+Still, these forwarded keys can only be used as long as the user maintains the agent forwarding sessions, since agent forwarding does not allow keys to be exported (only certificates).
+This security principle constrains some potential options, such as providing the user's raw private key via the `identity@goteleport.com` extension.

-However, even with these new extensions contrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
+However, even with the new extensions contrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
 This raises a major security concern that is not present in standard ssh agent forwarding, since the user's login session can essentially be exported to the remote host via a reissue command, rather than being contingent on the forwarding agent session providing access to a private key on the local host.

-For this reason, we may want to consider limiting certificate reissue commands to using the same public key as the active identity, or at least limit the TTL of non-matching certificates to 1 minute.
+For this reason, we may want to consider limiting certificate reissue commands to using the same public key as the active identity, or at least limit the TTL of non-matching certificates to just 1 minute.
 Alternatively, we can just convey this risk by adding a new option like `ForwardAgent local-insecure` to enable this feature.

 ### UX